 Q. Can Spouse Maintenance be arranged by agreement ‘outside’ court?

 A. Yes.
 Spouses can agree to resolve their spouse maintenance matter without the Courts intervention.
 This will save you both a lot of time, money and stress.
-However, you should seek family law advice about any agreement to finalise your financial matters.
+However, you should seek family law advice from an experienced solicitor about any agreement to finalise your financial matters.

 Q. Which court should Spouse Maintenance applications be filed in?